strawlion/javascript/es5/README.md

   - Objects used like maps should follow the convention `keyToValue`.
 An exception can be made for cases where the name would otherwise be prohibitively long.

   > Why?
-The reader does not have to reference the object's instantation logic to understand how to use it.
+The reader does not have to reference the object's initialization logic to understand how to use it.
   It also provides for an easy way to differentiate from arrays.

     ```javascript